anagha-microsoft/databricks-workshops/general-workshop/ReadMe.md

 6. Azure Cosmos DB - read/write primer in batch and structured streaming; Includes structured streaming aggregation computation<br>
 7. PowerBI - basics of integration and visualization<br><br>

-The Chicago crimes dataset is leveraged in the labs.
+The Chicago crimes dataset is leveraged in the lab.

 ## 2. Module 02-Data engineering workshop (Scala):
 This is a *batch focused* module and covers-<br>